zl0531/docling/tests/data/groundtruth/docling_v2/redp5110_sampled.md

 | MODIFY PLAN CACHE PROPERTIES procedure (currently does not check authority)    | X         |                  | X                |                  |                |
 | CHANGE PLAN CACHE SIZE procedure (currently does not check authority)          | X         |                  | X                |                  |                |

+The SQL CREATE PERMISSION statement that is shown in Figure 3-1 is used to define and initially enable or disable the row access rules.

 Figure 3-1 CREATE PERMISSION SQL statement

 <!-- image -->